-- (2) This paragraph applies to a person who - (a) makes any statement or provides any information or document to a relevant officer, when acting in the exercise of his or her functions under this Part, - (b) otherwise than as mentioned in paragraph (a) makes any statement or provides any information or document to a relevant officer in circumstances in which he or she knows or could reasonably be expected to know that the statement, information or document would or might be used by a relevant officer for the purpose of exercising his or her functions under this Part, or - (c) makes any statement or provides any information or document to a determining officer or reviewing officer under Schedule 1, in circumstances in which he or she knows or could reasonably be expected to know that the statement, information or document would or might be used by that officer for the purpose of exercising his or her functions under that Schedule.

-(3) A person guilty of an offence under this regulation is liable on conviction to a fine not exceeding level 5 on the uniform scale, to imprisonment for a term not exceeding 3 months, or to both.
+- (2) This paragraph applies to a person who - - (a) makes any statement or provides any information or document to a relevant officer, when acting in the exercise of his or her functions under this Part, - (b) otherwise than as mentioned in paragraph (a) makes any statement or provides any information or document to a relevant officer in circumstances in which he or she knows or could reasonably be expected to know that the statement, information or document would or might be used by a relevant officer for the purpose of exercising his or her functions under this Part, or - (c) makes any statement or provides any information or document to a determining officer or reviewing officer under Schedule 1, or to an officer or authorised person mentioned in paragraph 7(2) of Schedule 2, in circumstances in which he or she knows or could reasonably be expected to know that the statement, information or document would or might be used by that officer or person for the purpose of exercising his or her functions under Schedule 1 or Schedule 2 (as the case may be). - (3) A person guilty of an offence under this regulation is liable on conviction to a fine not exceeding level 5 on the uniform scale, to imprisonment for a term not exceeding 3 months, or to both.